 To get rid of these dry leaves, simply tug at them until they break off from the stem, then discard.

-Now that you’ve read through this guide on how to care for succulents, you can head to your local garden center to pick up a few succulent plants!
+Now that you’ve read through this guide about succulent care, you can start your own mini succulent garden.
+Head to your local garden center to pick up a few succulent plants and get started!